aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ### Troubleshooting
 If the command window fails to open, no text file appears after pressing Enter, or you are uncertain which file to attach, stop the process and contact IT Support directly.
 Do not attempt to modify system directories or local registry files manually.

----

-## Privacy Note

-This tool only collects basic support-relevant system information and writes it to a text file.

-It does not change system settings, delete anything, collect passwords, or modify security settings.

-The tool does not access your personal files, photos, browser history, emails, or passwords.

----

-## If Something Does Not Work

-If no report file appears, or if you are unsure what to send, contact IT Support and tell them what happened.

-Do not try to change system settings yourself unless IT Support asks you to do so.